About Mariyama

 Supporting disabled students in a kindergarten class

-I had been thinking about pursuing a masters in teaching, as I love working with children and young people and had worked as a tutor and nanny throughout high school and college.
+Right out of college, I had been thinking about pursuing a masters in teaching, as I love working with children and young people and had worked as a tutor and nanny throughout high school and university.
 I loved watching my students learn and grow when I worked in an elementary school, but I found myself consistently frustrated by the ways the school system is not set up to support the needs of any students who don't fit a very narrow definition of normal.

 Working with kids, especially the substitute teaching I often did in this role, taught me a lot about patience, multitasking, identifying priorities, and changing plans on the fly.